wunderman4/axway-open-docs/content/en/docs/central/env_gw_mgmt/view_environments.md

 The environments page contains all of your environments in a searchable and sortable list.
 This list contains:

 * Axway Cloud SaaS environment
-* Environments using a API service mesh gateway
+* Environments using an API service mesh gateway
 * Environments using the API service model
     * AWS Gateway environments
     * API Manager environments